How to halve carbon footprint?

 The tools for participating in the call for experiments are available on this page, so you’ve come to the right place!
 To submit a proposal, start by registering through the link at the top of this page.
 You can find the “participate” button at the bottom of this page, for example.

 In order to submit an experiment, you must complete all the phases.
 You can formulate the idea for your experiment by answering the questions provided!
 It’s that easy!
-Watch the slideshow or visit the instruction website for more detailed instructions on the different stages of the experiment process.
+Visit the instruction website for more detailed instructions on the different stages of the experiment process.

 DECISION TO GRANT SUPPORT AND DISCLOSURE OF THE RESULTS